L1 (protein): Cytoplasmic tail interactions

 The most important binding partners of the cytoplasmic tail of L1 proteins are ankyrins.
-The interaction is held in high-affinity binding sites located within the so-called “ank repeats” also known as membrane-binding domains.
+The interaction is held in high-affinity binding sites located within the so-called "ank repeats" also known as membrane-binding domains.
 This interaction allows L1 protein connect with the cell's cytoskeleton.
 Also, L1 protein cytoplasmic tail can bind adaptor 2 (ADP), a key component of clathrin mediated endocytosis.

 The fact this region contains some phosphorylation sites suggests L1 may be subject to regulation by kinases.

 Implications in cancer metastasis

 L1CAM protein expression is normally restricted to neurons.
 However, it has been noticed there's L1CAM overexpression in all types of cancer cells, which has been associated with poor prognosis, tumor progression and metastasis.
 This up-regulation may not be necessarily associated with mutations in L1 transcription factors.
-It has been seen this protein plays a key role in inflammatory reactions as the one's taking place in the tissue surrounding a tumor.
+It has been seen this protein plays a key role in inflammatory reactions as the ones taking place in the tissue surrounding a tumor.
 This could explain why this protein gets suddenly overproduced in tumor cells.
 L1CAM's diverse functions make tumor cells more aggressive and resistant.
 Their migratory and motility related functions may result key in cell epithelial–mesenchymal transition (EMT) allowing cells to lose cell to cell static junctions and apico-basal polarity leading to them becoming migratory and independent.
 Also, its capacity to form adhesive interactions within different cell types may result in an advantage for tumor cells when it comes to co-opt and invade the surrounding tissues or capillaries.